guinea-pigg/Pagination_in_API_Documentation/Implementing_Pagination_in_API_Documentation.md

 # Implementing Pagination in API Documentation

 Pagination that is implemented in the optimal way serves the overarching goal: enabling users to navigate through data easily and effectively.
 At the same time, the proper manner of pagination implementation aims to avoid consuming excessive resources or overwhelming the server.

-The first pillar that constitutes the correct implementation of pagination in API documents is a proper design of API endpoints for pagination.
-The second pillar is to implement pagination in different programming languages, such as Python, Java and JavaScript.
+Two main pilars constituting the pagination in API documentation are:

+1. [API endpoint design for pagination](Implementing_Pagination_in_API_Documentation#API Endpoint Design for Pagination): it constitutes the correct implementation of pagination in API documents.
+2. Programming languages in which the pagination is implemented (Python, Java, or JavaScript).

 **API Endpoint Design for Pagination:**